jamesericdavidson/jamesdavidson.xyz/content/software-projects.md

 date: 2022-07-16
 ---

-This is a portfolio of my noteworthy software projects.
+This is a portfolio of my noteworthy software projects, in chronological order.

 I provide comments on what the project is, when it was written, how and why it uses certain logic.

 All of the projects below are [available on GitLab](https://gitlab.com/jamesericdavidson).

-# Personal projects {#personal-projects}
+I'm making more of my projects public.
+Stay tuned!

 ## dotfiles {#dotfiles}